Last time I shared the four phase process being followed as I get this sailboat journey underway:

 - Low Winds Efficiency – I want to sail, not motor.
 When winds are low, I didn’t want a sluggish boat.
 It must have some of those qualities to slice through the water with minimal drag.

 - Traveler Setup – outside the cockpit because I don’t want to be tripping over the lines or moving around the blocks to get into the companionway.
-A poorly located traveler to adjust the mast distracts from simplicity.
+A poorly located traveler to adjust the mainsail distracts from simplicity.

 - Decision Making Choices – These are critical for my approach to risk management; including, navigation and radar systems, AIS, EPIRB, Solar/Wind Power with Battery Bank.
 All of this must have a manual backup approach should I lose power.